The Average Mortgage Length In The U.S.

 If you have other financial goals, such as saving for a child’s education or paying off student loans, you may benefit from the low monthly payments offered by a 30-year mortgage.
 The money you’ll save from having a lower monthly payment can go toward saving money or paying off debts.
-Using the comparison example above, if you opted for a 30-year loan instead of 15-year, you could use the $544 you’d save on your monthly payment to pay off other debts or put into your savings account.
+Using the comparison example above, if you opted for a 30-year loan instead of 15-year, you could use the roughly $508 you’d save on your monthly payment to pay off other debts or add to your savings account.

 Are You Prepared To Carry The Long-Term Debt?

 You’ll need to ask yourself if you’re comfortable with the long-term commitment that comes with a 30-year mortgage.
-Keep in mind there are ways to pay down the mortgage early, but some lenders charge an early prepayment fee.
+Keep in mind you may be able to pay down the mortgage early, but some lenders charge an early prepayment fee.
 Before you commit to this long-term debt, ask your lender about prepayment penalties and create a plan for paying the loan off ahead of time if you can.

 The Bottom Line: Consider All Mortgage Term Options

 The average mortgage term is 30 years, but that doesn’t mean you have to get a 30-year loan – or take 30 years to pay it off.
-While it offers one of the lowest monthly payments among the various term options, this term will likely see you pay the most in total interest if you keep it for 30 years.
-When choosing your mortgage term, consider your financial goals and monthly budget, talk to a mortgage expert and get the best mortgage rate possible – that goes for whichever term you choose.
+While it offers a relatively low monthly payment, this term will likely require you to pay the most in total interest if you keep it for 30 years.
+When choosing your mortgage term, consider your financial goals and monthly budget, talk with a mortgage expert and get the best mortgage rate possible – and that goes for whichever term you choose.